sybilhoangRG/support.balsamiq.com/content/tutorials/firstmockup.md

 ![](https://media.balsamiq.com/img/support/docs/m4d/b3/icon-library.png)

-This window shows the list of all the icons included with Balsamiq Mockups.
+This window shows the list of all the icons included with Balsamiq.
 You can filter them by category or search by name.
 Once you have chosen an icon you can choose from one of six sizes.
 For this tutorial, select the Circle icon and set the size to "XS" and click "Select".

 {{% alert info %}}**Tip:** The "Icon Search" box in the **Icon** Property Inspector behaves like the "Quick Add" box and displays icons matching the text you enter (try typing "arrow", for example).
 (More about using icons can be found on the [Working with Icons](https://docs.balsamiq.com/desktop/icons/) page.){{% /alert %}}